-Paying for your care will depend on:
+Paying for and arranging your own care

 You can:

-- arrange and pay for care yourself without involving the council
+• arrange and pay for care yourself without involving the Council

-- explore what you can do
+• explore what you can do

-- understand what support you already have
+• understand what support you already have

-- learn what support you may benefit from
+• learn what support you may benefit from

-- find out what support may be available in your local community.
+• find out what support may be available in your local community.

 The needs assessment is free and anyone can ask for one.
-Even if you're intending to make arrangements yourself with a care agency or private carer, it's still a good idea to have an assessment as it will help you to explain to the agency or carer what kind of support you would like.
+Even if you're intending to make arrangements yourself with a care agency or private carer, it's still a good idea to have an assessment as it will help you to explain to the agency or carer what kind of support you would need.

 You can complete an online self-assessment for more information, or contact us: